Student Welfare

 9. Create your 3 Secret questions and answers.
 Choose from the list or create your own.

-National Police Certificate
+National Police Certificate (NPC)

 The National Police Certificate, also known as police clearance, is used and requested by some workplaces to ensure that potential employees being recruited, do not pose a threat to the workplace’s current employees and stakeholders.